webdriverio/query-selector-shadow-dom/README.md

 ```

-#Shady DOM
+# Shady DOM
-If using the polyfills and shady DOM, this library will just use `querySelector|querySelectorAll`
+If using the polyfills and shady DOM, this library will just use still work.

 ## Importing
 - Shipped as an ES6 module to be included using a bundler of your choice (or not).